NeneWang/Concept-Logs/pages/career.md

 		- Design studies around a portfolio
 		- Do projects, Honor Projects, go beyond implementation.
 And you will learn the most.
 		- Anki, Recording video of concepts as a way of learning
+		- Mock Contribute to building your own tools from the tools you are already using as a way of `true mastery`
+			- e.g. Contributing to charting library
+			-
 	- What's next
 		- Contributing to Open Source
 			- Real Progress is done here.